Chart Color Schemes

 Bridgeman Downs's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Bridgeman Downs, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Both young and old age cohorts saw low prevalence of common health conditions.
+Analysis of health metrics shows strong performance throughout Bridgeman Downs.
+AreaSearch's assessment indicates low prevalence of common health conditions across both young and old age cohorts.

-The rate of private health cover was found to be exceptionally high at approximately 60% of the total population (7,530 people), compared to 55.8% across Greater Brisbane.
-The most common medical conditions were asthma and arthritis, impacting 6.6% and 6.1% of residents respectively, while 74.3% declared themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-Working-age residents are notably healthy with low chronic condition prevalence.
-The area has 17.7% of residents aged 65 and over (2,218 people), which is higher than the 15.2% in Greater Brisbane.
+The rate of private health cover is exceptionally high at approximately 60% of the total population (7,457 people), compared to 55.8% across Greater Brisbane.
+The most common medical conditions are asthma and arthritis, impacting 6.6 and 6.1% of residents respectively.
+A total of 74.3% of residents declared themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+Working-age residents have low chronic condition prevalence.
+The area has 17.4% of residents aged 65 and over (2,160 people), higher than the 15.1% in Greater Brisbane.
 Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health